 Marketing forums are packed with tips about online video advertising, but some user-provided suggestions are inaccurate or misleading.
-Our detailed guide to online video advertising makes it a cinch to filter through the conflicting information found around the web so you can implement successful marketing practices.
+Our detailed guide to online video advertising makes it a cinch to filter through the conflicting information found on the web so you can implement successful marketing practices.

 Remember that videos can be used in two major ways — to provide engaging, relationship-building content for the reader and to advertise your goods or services.
 In many cases, you can integrate both goals into the same video by providing helpful or entertaining content that mentions or even features your product.
-For example, if you’re marketing a type of hair product, you could promote it with videos that concentrate on how-to tutorials for various hair styles.
+For example, if you’re marketing a type of hair product, you could promote it with videos that concentrate on how-to tutorials for various hairstyles.
 Such videos might incorporate the hair product into the how-to without pushing it in a formal advertising method.